Welcome to The Dulverton Trust

 Our largest category, supporting work with young people aged up to 25 that:

-• helps participants to develop the life skills (e.g., employability skills, academic skills, or social-emotional skills) to thrive, and;
+• helps participants to develop the life skills (e.g., employability skills, academic skills, or social-emotional skills) to thrive and progress into further opportunities, particularly education, employment or training

 • takes a strengths-based approach.
 There is strong evidence that growing up in poverty can negatively impact a young person’s life chances.
 However, we want to fund charities which recognise the skills and capacity that young people already possess, and do not view the young person as something to be ‘fixed’.